syntax-tree/unist/readme.md

 #### `Data`

-Data represents data associated with any node.
-Data is a scope for plug-ins to store any information.
-Its only limitation being that each property should by `stringify`able: not throw when passed to `JSON.stringify()`.
+Data represents data associated with any node.  `Data` is a scope for plug-ins to store any information.
+For example, [`remark-html`][remark-html] uses `htmlAttributes` to let other plug-ins specify attributes added to the compiled HTML element.

 ```idl
 interface Data { }